GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/change-attribution-logic/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: 'Change attribution logic to prioritize attributions'
+title: 'Prioritize specific clicks, views or conversions'
 subhead: >
-  Prioritize sources according to your needs.
+  You can change the API's default behavior to prioritize specific sources or triggers.
 description: >
-  Prioritize sources according to your needs.
+  You can change the API's default behavior to prioritize specific sources or triggers.
 date: 2022-03-01
 updated: 2023-03-14
 authors:
   - maudn
 ---

-## Prioritize clicks and views
+## Prioritize specific clicks or views for event-level or aggregatable reports

-By default, the attribution model in the Attribution Reporting API is last-touch, meaning that a conversion is attributed to the most recent matching source event.
-You can tweak this behavior by using source-side priorities.
+Using source-side priorities, you can change the Attribution Reporting API's default behavior.
+By default, the attribution model  is last-touch, meaning that a conversion is attributed to the most recent matching source event.
+For both event-level and aggregatable reports you can tweak this behavior.

 To change the default priority, add the `priority` key to your source registration header.